West U Location

 Place any knocked-out teeth in a small container of milk or saliva.

-A note on comfort & pain relief
+Handling comfort & pain relief

-If your child is experiencing discomfort, you can give them an appropriate children’s dose of acetaminophen or ibuprofen.
+You can give them an appropriate children’s dose of acetaminophen or ibuprofen.
+A popsicle may help sooth sore gums or teeth.

 A hard hit to the mouth